 There are responsive and regular themes to choose from, where you have the option to change your mobile view when you’ve chosen a regular theme.
 Responsive themes adjust themselves for mobile.

-Squarespace has a very limited amount of themes to choose from – just 32 in fact.
-However, each one is super slick and professional looking, and each one is very different from the next.
+Squarespace has around 110 themes to choose from.
+Each one is super slick and professional looking, and each one is very different from the next.
 They’ve obviously put a lot of time and thought into creating these templates.

 There is a huge range of styling options to ensure that your template doesn’t just look like any other Squarespace website out there, too.
-In fact, not only are there just more options than Weebly, there are far more options than most website builders.
+In fact, not only are there just more options than Weebly, there are far more options than most website builders (with the exception of Wix).
 Different pages within themes look and behave differently, so it feels like everything has been crafted very carefully.